 ObamaCare Individual Mandate

-See our ObamaCare tax penalty page more information on the ObamaCare individual mandate.
+Both the Individual Mandate and Employer Mandate are part of the same Shared Responsibility Provision.
+See our Individual SharedResponsibility page more information on the ObamaCare individual mandate.

 What is the Impact of the ObamaCare Employer Mandate

 The ObamaCare employer mandate has already caused many companies to cut back the hours off full time workers to ensure that they are part-time status.
-Although only less than a fraction of a percent of firms in the US have over 50 full time employees, yet don’t provide health insurance, many Americans are finding their hours cut.
-One of the reasons for this is that some of Americas biggest employers, McDonalds for example, don’t provide full-timers with insurance.
-This also points to why the mandate is such a hot button issue, simply put, companies like Walmart and Taco Bell have a lot of money to throw around considering the amount of profit at stake.
+Although only less than a fraction of a percent of firms in the US have over 50 full-time equivalent employees, yet don’t provide health insurance, many Americans are finding their hours cut.
+See our page on the Affordable Care Act and jobs for a detailed discussion on how the mandate has affected employment.

 ObamaCare Employer Mandate